Winnode/NODE-TESTNET/Inery/README.md

 ## Troubleshoot

-Erorr : FileNotFoundError: [Errno 2] No such file or directory: './blockchain/config/config.ini'
+Erorr : 'FileNotFoundError: [Errno 2] No such file or directory: './blockchain/config/config.ini'

 Indication :  `libssl 1.1` not installed properly